Christopher Telo: IFK Norrköping

 In the 2015 season, Telo played 23 league games for Norrköping who became Swedish champions by winning Allsvenskan.

 Molde

 On 28 July 2017, Telo signed for Molde FK on a contract until the end of the 2020 season.
 He was injury-plagued during his first year at the club.
 On 26 July 2019, Molde announced that Telo and Molde had agreed to terminate his contract one and a half year before its end date.
 He played a total of 10 games for Molde.

 Return to IFK Norrköping

 On 27 July 2019, the day after his contract with Molde was terminated, Telo agreed to rejoin IFK Norrköping.

+Personal life

+He is the son of a Swedish mother and a Portuguese father.